Watch YouTube Video: JMeter Script Recording & Best Practices

 - Transaction Flow Diagram / Navigation Flow / Use Case

 - Web browser (by default you have) like Chrome, Firefox etc.

 1. Launch JMeter by navigating to <JMETER_HOME>/bin (Example: C:\apache-jmeter-5.3\bin)

-2. Click jmeter.bat (Windows) or Enter command ‘jmeter’ (Linux/Unix).
-Read the article to know more on different Launching modes of JMeter
+2. Click jmeter.bat (Windows) or Enter the command ‘jmeter’ (Linux/Unix).
+Read the article to know more about different Launching modes of JMeter

 3. Select ‘Test Plan’ on the tree

 4. Right-click on the ‘Test Plan’ and add a ‘Thread Group’